sablier-labs/docs/docs/concepts/protocol/09-hooks.md

 ## Visual representation

-### Recipient hook

-If the recipient is not a smart contract, the hooks will not be run.
+If the recipient contract is not on the allowlist, the hooks will not be executed.

 ```mermaid
 flowchart LR